sam198000/certified-aws-developer-associate-notes/1-aws-fundamentals/iam.md

 # IAM: Identity and Access Management

+This is a **Global service**

+Root account is created by default.
-When accessing AWS, the root account should **never** be used.
+When accessing AWS, the root account should **never** be used or shared.
 Users must be created with the proper permissions.
 IAM is central to AWS.
 - Users: A physical person
-- Groups: Functions (admin, devops) Teams (engineering, design) which contain a group of users
+- Groups: Functions (admin, devops) Teams (engineering, design) which contain a group of users Groups can only contain users, not the other groups.
+          It's not necessary that a user should belong to a group.(not a best practice) In the same way a user can also belong to multiple groups.
 - Roles: Internal usage within AWS resources
 - Policies (JSON documents): Defines what each of the above can and cannot do. **Note**: IAM has predefined managed policies.